Best Hiking Beanie for All-Weather Adventurers

 Fabric: 100% Merino ⸱ Gender: Unisex

-Smartwool Merino 250 Cuffed Beanie is a lightweight, stylish, cozy, durable, and snug option that’s perfectly suited for all-day use on just about any kind of adventure.
+Our runner-up overall is the Smartwool Merino 250 Cuffed Beanie, a lightweight, stylish, cozy, durable, and snug option perfectly suited for all-day use on any adventure.

 This beanie hat is made to cover the ears and uses a cuffed design that provides more adjustability in varying temperatures.